What is the PTA?

 Where does my money go when I pay membership dues?

-Hunting Ridge PTA wants membership to be accessible to EVERYONE, so 90% of our membership dues ($5/member) go directly to our Illinois PTA ($2.25/member) and the National PTA ($2.25/member) as required.
+Hunting Ridge PTA wants membership to be accessible to EVERYONE.
+Approximately 30% goes directly to Illinois State PTA, 30% goes to the National PTA and 30% stays within the Hunting Ridge PTA.
 The remaining 10% helps to offset transaction and processing fees.

 The remaining operating budget comes from a variety of fundraising projects and donations.